opencog/opencog/opencog/learning/pattern-index/README.md

 # Pattern Index - an index for fast lookup of patterns in the AtomSpace

-This module provides two interfaces (C++ and Guile) for a data abstraction that alows the user to create indexes for subsets of Atoms from the AtomSpace and then submit queries to retrieve subgraphs that matches a given pattern.
+This module provides two interfaces (C++ and Guile) for a data abstraction that allows the user to create indexes for subsets of Atoms from the AtomSpace and then submit queries to retrieve subgraphs that matches a given pattern.

 _*NOTE*: this is not a wrapper around OpenCog's PatternMatcher._